bogeeee/restfuncs/readme.md

 export class MyService extends Service {

     session?= new class { myLogonUserId?: string } // Browser session.
-Shared among all services.
+Shared (unioned) among all Services.
 It gets serialized into a JWT cookie.
 The value here becomes the initial/default for every new session (shallowly cloned !).

     /**
      * ---- Write your API method as a plain typescript method... ----
      * This JSDoc also gets outputted in the API browser / OpenAPI spec.
-     * @param someComplexParam Your parameters can be any complex typescript type.
+     * @param myComplexParam Your parameters can be any complex typescript type.
 They are automatically validated at runtime.
-     * @param myEventCallbackParam You can have server->client callback functions as parameters.
+     * @param myCallback You can have server->client callback functions as parameters.
 Their arguments also get validated and shaped (like, see return).
 Here we send the progress of the file upload. // TODO: allow deeply nested
-     * @param someFileParam Use the UploadFile type anywhere in your parameters (can be multiple, a ...rest param, or deeply nested).
+     * @param myUploadFile Use the UploadFile type anywhere in your parameters (can be multiple, a ...rest param, or deeply nested).
 As soon as you suck on the stream, the restfuncs client will send that corresponding upload in an extra http request.
      */
-    async myAPIMethod(someComplexParam: {id?: number, name: string},   myEventCallbackParam?: (percentDone:number) => void,   someFileParam?: UploadFile) {
+    async myAPIMethod(myComplexParam: {id?: number, name: string},   myCallback?: (percentDone:number) => void,   myUploadFile?: UploadFile) {
         // this.session.... // access the browser session

         // ADVANCED:
         // this.req.... // Access the raw (express) request
         // this.res.... // Access the raw (express) response
-        // (<Callback> myEventCallbackParam).... // Access some options for, when dealing with high frequent events.
+        // (myCallback as Callback).... // Access some options under the hood

         return `Hello ${user.name}` // The output automatically gets validated and shaped into the declared or implicit return type of `myAPIMethod`.
 Extra properties get removed.
 TODO: See Typescript tips an tricks on how to shape the result
     }